JAMA February 19, 2019

 60-day in-hospital mortality

-Key result: There was no significant difference in 60-day mortality between the EGDT protocol and standard care groups.
+Key result: There was no significant difference in 60-day mortality between protocol-based EGDT, protocol-based standard therapy, and usual care.

 2014